jamiemills/mudslide/README.md

 ## Different types of recipients

-Muslide supports three types of recipients for sending messages/images/files/etc.:
+Mudslide supports four types of recipients for sending messages/images/files/etc.:

 1. An international phone number (e.g.: `3161234567890`)
+2. A contact name from your synchronized WhatsApp contacts (e.g.: `'John Doe'`)
-2. The authenticated user: `me`
+3. The authenticated user: `me`
-3. A so-called WhatsApp ID, for example a group ID: `123456789-987654321@g.us`
+4. A so-called WhatsApp ID, for example a group ID: `123456789-987654321@g.us`

+### Contact name resolution

+Mudslide automatically synchronizes with your WhatsApp contacts and allows you to send messages using contact names instead of phone numbers.
+Contact name matching is case-insensitive and supports partial matches.

-## Sending a message to yourself or a phone number
+## Sending messages

 Using the recipient `me` you can send yourself a test message: